 Subjects in the Health and Physical Education Faculty

-Years 7 to 9 students participate in three lessons of HPE per week – two practical and one theory.
+Years 7 and 8 students participate in three lessons of HPE per week – two practical and one theory.
 They experience a variety of physical contexts to develop a very wide range of practical skills.

 These units include:

 - water games, artistic swimming and lifesaving.

 In theory lessons, students explore adolescent health issues and participate in learning experiences to enhance their personal development.
 Some of the issues include alcohol and drug use/misuse, sexual and mental health issues and healthy nutritional habits.